Close the left navigation

 Major Areas of Research:

-• Understand how different somatic cell lineages (Sertoli and Leydig cells in the testis and granulose and theca cells in the ovary) are formed in the fetal testis and ovary, respectively.
+• Understand how different somatic cell lineages (Sertoli and Leydig cells in the testis and granulose and theca cells in the ovary) are formed in the developing testis and ovary, respectively.

-• Investigate the effects of in utero exposure to endocrine disruptors or maternal stress on organogenesis of reproductive organs and lingering impacts on fertility in adulthood.
+• Investigate the susceptibility of reproductive organs to harmful chemicals and maternal stress, and lingering impacts on fertility in adulthood.

 Current Projects: